The Fry Family, Chocolate Makers

 All the Frys were devout Quakers, known for their quiet kindness and generosity.
 Joseph Storrs Fry II was a leading figure at the meeting house at Friars and a supporter of temperance and Sunday schools being prominent in the founding of the Friends First Day Sunday Association in 1847.
 Although a philanthropist he did not have the organised systematic welfare systems of Cadburys and Rowntrees and did not establish trusts that could continue his Quaker service after his death.
 He did however leave a significant legacy to his niece Margery Fry which enabled her to undertake significant work on prison reform, following in the footsteps of her great-aunt Elizabeth Fry (nee Gurney, who had married a nephew of Joseph Storrs Fry I in 1800).

 J.S.
 Fry & Sons Ltd did not innovate workplace conditions in the way that their rivals Rowntrees and Cadburys did.
 The advanced factory organisation at Bournville and York was not evident in Bristol.
 Instead there were cramped conditions in the eight factories.

 In 1919 Frys merged with Cadburys.
-By 1981 the name Fry had ceased to be used and in 2011 Kraft, the new owners of Cadburys, closed the old Frys factory at Keynsham.
+By 1981 the name Fry had ceased to be used.
+In 2011, when Kraft bought Cadburys, they closed the old Frys factory at Keynsham.